vermenea/vermenea/README.md

 ## 💼 Currently Working On

-- 🌱 Advancing my skills in [JavaScript]
+- 🌱 Advancing my skills in [JavaScript and React]
 - 🚀 Building [Escaperooms website and reservations system]

 ## 🎯 Future plans about my Stack

-- ⌨️ React 🔜 TypeScript 🔜 MongoDB 🔜 NodeJS 🔜 R
+- React 🔜 TypeScript 🔜 MongoDB 🔜 NodeJS 🔜 Next.js

 ## 🌐 Where to Find Me